 Assign prices and calculate charges using options from a drop-down menu, radio buttons, or checkboxes.

 If you want to charge users based on what they choose in this field, check the box for "Collect Payment for This Field."
-This will automatically select the "Assign Prices?" field and prompt you to connect to your PayPal or Stripe account.
+This will automatically select the "Assign Prices?" field and prompt you to connect to your PayPal, Stripe, or Square account.

-After linking with PayPal or Stripe, you'll need to assign a price to each option in your field.
+After linking with your payment account, you'll need to assign a price to each option in your field.
 These prices will be used to calculate the charges based on what your users select.
 If you leave these blank, they will be assigned a price of $0.00 automatically.

 You can also select "Assign Prices?" only, if you'd just like to assign prices to each choice.
 These prices can then be used in a separate calculated price field, such as for quantities.
 Lastly, select "Show Prices in Choice Field" to display those prices on your form.